 Qinfeng (Javen) Shi

-Director, Probabilistic Graphical Model Group
+Director and Founder, Probabilistic Graphical Model Group

 Director in Advanced Reasoning and Learning, Australian Institute for Machine Learning